MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

 Yes, while you are modernizing your legacy sites, you can test IE mode configured applications on Microsoft Edge.
-To accomplish this, you can run Microsoft Edge with the `--ie-mode-test` command line flag.
+To test these apps you can run Microsoft Edge with the `--ie-mode-test` command-line flag.
 Make sure that there are no other Microsoft Edge instances running.
 Then you can select **Settings and more** (the ellipses icon ...) **> More Tools > Open sites in Edge mode**.

 ### Can I use "View in File Explorer" in SharePoint Online on Microsoft Edge?